RcppCore/rcpp-gallery/_posts/2014-04-06-rcpp-python.md

 {% endhighlight %}

-Then, the following hello world program should work!
+The following hello world should work!

 {% highlight cpp %}